TGElder/downhill/README.md

 How do we know that one of the neighbours with the same parent must be Type-- or Type+-?
 Let us consider that this wasn't case, that both neighbours with the same parent were also Type++.
 It would follow that every neighbour of the parent cell must be higher than it, which means the downhill property would not have been satisfied in the original terrain.

+#### Edge cells

+We handle edge cells by giving them imaginary neighbours beyond the edge.
+These imaginary neighbours have the lowest possible height.
+This mechanism allows us to split a 1x1 terrain with a single cell of maximum height, which is how we arrived at our 4x4 starting terrain.

 ### Repeating the process

-Let us split our 4x4 terrain with these constraints (we set the height of Type-- or Type+- cells to random values that satisfy their constraints):
+Let us split our 4x4 terrain with these constraints (we set the height of Type-- or Type+- cells to random values that satisfy their constraints).
+We now have an 8x8 terrain that satisfies the downhill property:

 ![8x8 terrain](images/power8.png)